rss logo

 root@host:~# testparm

-• And finaly, restart your Samba services:
+• And finally, restart your Samba services:

 root@host:~# systemctl restart smbd; systemctl restart nmbd